Youda008/DoomRunner/README.md

 Pre-compiled executables for different operating systems can be found on [release page](https://github.com/Youda008/DoomRunner/releases)

-I provide them only for 64-bit Windows and 64-bit Linux, because in 2019 there shouldn't be anyone still using 32-bit computer.
-If you really need a 32-bit version, please create an issue.
+32-bit Linux build is currently not supported, because i don't have enough space on disk to install yet another operating system.
+But you can build it yourself, it shouldn't be hard.

 For Windows I only provide statically linked executable, because dynamic one does not make much sense.
-On Windows installing the Qt DLLs required to run this program is pain in the ass.
-It's much easier to bundle everything together in a single file.
-If you really want the dynamic version, because you use lot's of Qt applications and saving those 20MB sounds worth it, create an issue.
+On Windows installing the Qt DLLs required to run this program is pain in the ass, and it's much easier to bundle everything together in a single file.
+If you really want the dynamic version, because you use lot's of Qt applications and saving those 20MB sounds worth it, please create an issue.

 ## How to install and run